elliotberry/facial-hair.js/README.md

 # mustache.js - Logic-less {{mustache}} templates with JavaScript

 a zero-dependency implementation of the [mustache](http://mustache.github.io/) template system in Node.
+This was almost entirely done by other people, I just refactored it.

 ## Usage